 You can make this chowder all in one pot which is great – easier clean up for sure!
-Keep in mind you will need a large pot – we used a dutch oven – with a fitting lid.
-What’s also great about this, it can be made early and left to simmer.
+What’s great about this, it can be made early and left to simmer.
 All the flavours come together and it will thicken beautifully.
 We made ours in the late afternoon and let it simmer for roughly an hour until dinner time.

 - 3-4 slices bacon finely sliced

 - 2 cans clams 142 g each can

 - 1 clove garlic